 José: Kids don’t need to go to school on Saturdays.
 Uh, schools (OK) should finish at 4:00 in the afternoon and and… (They should) And they should, but what ended up happening because they didn’t change the university entrance exam standardsand their parents were panicking wondering how am I going make it into university entrance (Mm hmm) and it just created an opportunity for the cram schools to actually (Yeah yeah yeah) increase hours.
 So the parents were paying the junior high schools what they were paying last year for less education, and were forced to pay more to the cram schools for more hours for the students to catch up.
 (Yeah) And nothing changed, it made things worse.
 It made- I got a wave for about ten years of way worse students in all levels, like their class attitude, their general rational thinking skills, of course their English skills, and their general human skills (Well they) and now it’s better because that got stopped but I…

 Charlie: They don’t get time to sleep you know these kids (Yeah) they wake up at the crack of dawn.
 They go- Some of my (It’s sad) high school students say, you know we’ve got early class.
 What’s early class?
 They say, oh there’s a class before school starts, (Mm hmm) from 8:00 until 9:00 I was like, you know that just means that first period starts at 8:00 instead of 9:00.
 No no no it’s, it’s before class, it’s before school, sorry.
 You know it’s school.
 Oh, and then after school, what do you do?
-Oh I have to do you know, club activities, which is pretty much mandatory.
+Oh I have to do you know, club activities, which is pretty much mandatory if (Yeah).
 (Yes it is) And then you go to cram school and then you go home at 10:00 or you know, what?
 And you just, you do your homework (Mm mm) Ha ha.

 José: I remember when I just came to Japan and riding the bus home after work- After you know maybe a couple of weeks in Japan, and I would see these kids.
 And I wouldn’t- and I couldn’t quite understand why they were all grouped around this one bus stop at 9:00 at night wearing their pitch black military uniforms waiting to go home.
 And I was looking really close and you know, these kids were like 15, 16 years old.
 What are they doing out at 9:00 at night?
 And eventually I came to understand those were kids just leaving their cram school (Yeah) all of them together.
 And you know they weren’t going home to get some sleep or they weren’t you know, doing whatever they should be doing.